jayeheffernan/WifiQueue/README.md

 ## connect()

-This function triggers the device to start trying to connect.
-It will first attempt to connect to the network it was blinked up to and if that fails it will cycle through the list of networks provided until it succeeds.
+Triggers the device to start trying to connect.

 Will return `false` if it is already trying to connect and `true` if it is already connected.
 If the current ssid is empty, the onFail handler will immediately be called.